typpo/quickchart-csharp/README.md

 ## Installation

-Use `QuickChart/QuickChart.cs` in this project, or install the `QuickChart` package:
+Use `QuickChart/QuickChart.cs` in this project, or install the `QuickChart` package from [NuGet](https://www.nuget.org/packages/QuickChart):

 ```
 PM> Install-Package QuickChart -Version 1.0.0